Capgemini/dcx-react-library/README.md

 git commit -m "test: {{ name of test }}"
 ```

+## Deploy the example folder

+The example folder is deployed on the following url: https://dcx-react-library.netlify.app

+- cd example
+- yarn build (this step is important - at the moment the folder example link to the library npm modules so we can't perform a build on netlify)
+  when the branch is merged on `main` the new version will be deployed automatically

 ## Module Formats

 CJS, ESModules, and UMD module formats are supported.